RuncibleSpoon/F5AppSvcDemo/README.md

 See below for instructions for starting the lab and running your frst declaration Each sample test will come with instructions and explanations

-### Starting the Lab
+**Starting the Lab**

-Required Parameters:
+### Required Parameters

 This lab is designed to be as turnkey as possible, with only a couple of mandatory paramters:

-KeyName: the name of the AWS keypair you need to
-S3Bucket: The s3 bucket location
+**KeyName**: the name of the AWS keypair for auth into the devicres **S3Bucket**: The s3 bucket location
-DemoPrivateKey, DemoPublicKey: Dispossable SSH public and pivake keys
+**DemoPrivateKey, DemoPublicKey**: Dispossable SSH public and pivake keys

-There are also tow others you should set for restricting access
+There are also two others you should set for restricting access

-SrcIp:  Source IP address range for SSH
-PubScrIP:  Source IP for App access
+**SrcIp**:  Source IP address range for SSH **PubScrIP**:  Source IP for App access

-These default to open access
+These default to open access, so tying them down with a network range might be smart.

-###Steps
+### Steps

 1) Create an S3 bucket - and give it public access attributes
 2) Upload the templates from the teemplates directory into the bucket
 3) Create a disposable ssh key pair and  save the private key sd id_rsa, and the public key as key.pub (this is very bad practice, but just about OK for this demo)
-4) Launch the Lab - tool of your choce - this lab was devloepd using Windows PowerShell for AWS - but you can use the any method you like.
+4) Launch the Lab - use tool of your choce - this lab was devloepd using Windows PowerShell for AWS - but you can use the any method you like.
 An exmaple Script to launch the lab form powershell is supplied.
+5) Go and make a cup of tea.
+The setup screipts on the BIG-IP take a bit of time to run.
-5) Get the access details - the parent template outputs the IP addresses for the Utility Server, the BIG-IP and the App server.
+6) Get the access details - the parent template outputs the IP addresses for the Utility Server, the BIG-IP and the App server.
-6) Login to the util server and complete a couple of post setup tasks
+7) Login to the util server and complete a couple of post setup tasks
-7) Explore the lab
+8) Explore the labs

 ### Post  Install tasks (further work required)